andres-garcia-alves/demo-routing-map/README.md

 - Route distance (in kilometers) and duration (in minutes).
 - Maps 3D view.

-&nbsp;

-Notes:
-This website uses device's geolocation to work.
+Notes: This website uses device's geolocation to work.

 &nbsp;